ntuifranklin/investing-guide/README.md

 Import the `investingguideandroidui` into android studio and run the `MainActivity` class.
 The emulator should show a list of securities available for the last 3 days.

-Please fork the project and add new fnctionalities
+Please fork the project and add new functionalities